haris94155/mcngame/README2.md

 step5:Drag and drop the

-        node_modules/react-native-image-crop-picker/ios/ImageCropPickerSDK folder to your xcode project in Libraries.

-step6:Drag and drop the

-        node_modules/react-native-image-crop-picker/ios/imageCropPicker.xcodeproj file to your xcode project also in Libraries.
+        node_modules/react-native-image-crop-picker/ios/ImageCropPickerSDK folder to your xcode project in Libraries. node_modules/react-native-image-crop-picker/ios/imageCropPicker.xcodeproj file to your xcode project also in Libraries.

-step7:Click on project General tab
+step6:Click on project General tab

     step7.1:Under Deployment Info set Deployment Target to 8.0

     step7.2:Under Embedded Binaries click + and add RSKImageCropper.framework and QBImagePicker.framework from ImageCropPickerSDK folder(which we dragged and dropped in step-6)

-step8:Click on your main project file (the one that represents the .xcodeproj) select "Build Phases" and drag the static library
+step7:Click on your main project file (the one that represents the .xcodeproj) select "Build Phases" and drag the static library

         "imageCropPicker.xcodeproj/libimageCropPicker.a" file
 from the Products folder inside the Libraries to "Link Binary With Libraries"( step 2 of this link https://facebook.github.io/react-native/docs/linking-libraries-ios.html -  this link is general, perform step according to your Libraray you are linking)

-step9:delete
+step8:delete

         ios/build

-step10:
+step9:

         react-native run-ios